1918 Ukrainian Constituent Assembly election: Preparation

 Right before elections the Russian Social Democratic Labor Party tried to sabotage the elections through another coup-d'etat that was scheduled to take place on December 24 to establish the Soviet power in Ukraine.
 However, that attempt was effectively extinguished, all Bolshevik military formations were disarmed, and sent by train to the Soviet Russia including the 2nd Guard Corps led by Yevgenia Bosch that was stopped near Zhmerynka en route to Kiev in support of the mutiny.
 On December 30 the government of Russia (Sovnarkom) issued an ultimatum to reinstate legal rights of Bolshevik military formations in Ukraine, which was ignored.

 Results

 According to the results, 171 of the 301 deputies were elected in regions where the Bolsheviks were not in power.
 Over 70 percent of the total votes cast were for Ukrainian political parties while only 10 percent went to the Bolsheviks.
 Following political turmoil, the Ukrainian Constituent Assembly never convened and the Central Council took on its responsibilities.
-The elections were paused due to invasion of Russia and the chaos that was spread as the result of it.
+The elections were paused due to the invasion of Russia and the chaos that was spread as the result of it.
 The Central Rada announced that it will act as the legislative body until the Assembly will be convened.